 After all, even reputable sources have claimed that wine consumption’s health benefits can help fight off heart disease and other illnesses.
 These claims of benefits, unfortunately, remain unfounded.
-Drinking a bottle of wine a day wouldn’t prevent heart disease or lower cholesterol.
+Daily drinking a bottle of wine wouldn’t prevent heart disease or lower cholesterol.
 It may be a culprit to a long list of chronic health conditions.
 We’re reviewing the long-term impacts of wine drinking below.

 The National Survey on Drug Use and Health estimates approximately 85% of adults used alcohol during their lifetime, while 70% reported drinking alcohol in the past year, and 55% indicate drinking in the past month.
 The U.S. remains the highest wine-consuming nation in the world.
 Although legal, wine can be just as detrimental to health as beer and spirits.

 THERE'S HOPE.
 THERE'S HELP.